cgoliver/cgoliver.github.io/_posts/2021-11-29-dictionary-learning.md

 ```

-Now we can train the model
+Now we can train the model.
+We know that the data has two components so we'll choose 2 dictionary terms.
+But different choices of $M$ can have different interpretations.

 ```python
 epochs = 10000